mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/baselanguage.md

 !!! warning "Paste as Java class doesn't work."

     Not all newer Java features can be pasted such as the double colon operator(::) and static imports.
-Loops with more than one variable also doesn't work.
+Loops with more than one variable also don't work.

 !!! warning "Set 'Export' flag at the moduleX import"